Composable Core-sets for Determinant Maximization Problems via Spectral Spanners: Introduction

 To find a \wsp, we use the analogue of the greedy algorithm: Let $U$ be the set of vectors already chosen; while there is a vector $v\in V$ and $x\in \Re^d$ such that $\langle x,v\rangle^2 > \alpha\cdot\max_{u\in U} \langle u,x\rangle^2$ we add $\argmax_{v} \langle x,v\rangle^2$ to $U$.

 We prove that for $\alpha=\tilde{O}(d)$ the above algorithm stops in $\tilde{O}(d)$ steps.
 Suppose that the algorithm finds vectors $u_1,\dots,u_m$ together with corresponding ``bad'' directions $x_1,\dots,x_m$, where $x_i$ being a bad direction for $u_i$ means that We need to show that $m=\tilde{O}(d)$.
 We consider the matrix $M\in\Re^{m\times m}$ where $M_{i,j}=\langle u_i,x_j\rangle$.
-By the above constraints $M$ is approximately a lower triangular matrix, every entry above the diagonal is significantly smaller than the corresponding diagonal entry.
-But since $M$ has rank $d$ as it is the inner product matrix of vectors lying in $\Re^d$, we conclude that $m=\tilde{O}(d)$.
+By the above constraints $M$ is diagonally dominant and approximately lower triangular matrix.
+But since $M$ has rank at most $d$ as it is the inner product matrix of vectors lying in $\Re^d$, we conclude that $m=\tilde{O}(d)$.
 Note that in the extreme case, where $M$ is truly lower triangular the latter fact obviously holds because then $\rank(M)=m$.
-So, our main technical statement is that the rank of lower triangular matrices is robust under small perturbations \autoref{lem:approxlowtri}.
+As a side result, we also show that the rank of lower triangular matrices is robust under small perturbations, (see \autoref{lem:approxlowtri}).

 The above argument shows that the spectral greedy algorithm gives a \wsp \ for $\alpha=\tilde{O}(d)$ of size $\tilde{O}(d)$.
 To finish the proof of \autoref{thm:main-spectralspanner} we need to find a (strong) $\alpha$-spectral spanner from our weak spanner.
 We use a duality argument to show that any \wsp\ is indeed an $\alpha$-spectral spanner.
 Let $U$ be a \wsp.
 To verify that $U$ is an $\alpha$-spectral spanner, we need to find a distribution $\mu_v$ for any $v\in V$ supported on $U$ such that $vv^T\preceq \alpha\cdot\mE_{u\sim\mu_v} uu^T$.
 We can find the best distribution $\mu_v$ using an SDP with variables $p_u$ for all $u\in U$ denoting $\Pr_{\mu_v}(u)$.
 Instead of directly bounding the primal, we write down the dual of the SDP and use hyperplane separating theorem to show that indeed such a distribution exists.